 For opening hours see Citizens Advice West Berkshire website

-Reading Refugee Support Group's vision is for an inclusive society where refugees and asylum-seekers of diverse cultural backgrounds are treated with respect; where their essential needs are met; where they can find access to their legal rights and where they are enabled to play a valuable role within the wider community.
+The Reading Refugee Support Group offers support to both Reading and West Berkshire residents.
+It's vision is for an inclusive society where refugees and asylum-seekers of diverse cultural backgrounds are treated with respect; where their essential needs are met; where they can find access to their legal rights and where they are enabled to play a valuable role within the wider community.

 Contact: 0118 950 5356 Email: firstname.lastname@example.org